kiranshashiny/CNCRepo/README.md

 	Unzip the library and copy the main folder into the “Libraries” folder in the folder you installed your Arduino software.
 Eg. C:\arduino-1.0.3\libraries\

 	Rename the folder to “GRBL”.
 (This will stop the Arduino IDE from complaining about the long folder name)

+	e.g:
+	cd Documents/Arduino/libraries
+	cp -r Downloads/GRBL-Arduino-Library GRBL/

 	Open up the Arduino IDE.

 	Click on the following menu : File -> Examples – > GRBL (or what ever you renamed the folder to) -> ArduinoUno

 	Upload the sketch to your Arduino board.
+	Now, run the Universal G Code sender and try the X+ and the X-

 2. https://github.com/grbl/grbl/tree/master/grbl/examples/grblUpload